Search

 BIke - 85KM

 If you’re chasing a PB, then you’ll like this course.
-It’s fast and flat with a just couple of short hills - you’ll barely be out of the saddle with just 588m of climbing - so it’s one for aero-bars or a time trial bike.
+It’s fast and flat with a just couple of short hills - you’ll barely be out of the saddle, with just over 400m of climbing over 3 laps.
+So it’s one for aero-bars or a time trial bike.
 The course is closed to traffic and takes you to the outskirts of Salou on a dual carriageway so if you’re a Speedy Gonzalez, you can really put your foot on the gas before heading back into Salou centre.
+It was also voted winner of the Best Bike Course award in the Challenge Family Race Awards 2024 - so this is a bike course that comes with athlete seal of approval!

 Run - 21KM

-The run course is also flat so you’ll have to be careful to pace yourself in the heat.
-On your loops of the town, you’ll discover the charm of the Costa Dorada and there will be plenty of cheering from spectators along the route.
+The four lap run course offers up a fast, flat finish to your race day.
+Here you’ll discover the charm of the Costa Dorada, and experience plenty of cheering from spectators along the route.
 At the red carpet beachfront finish, which is always lively thanks to the noisy crowds, you’ll receive your well-deserved medal.
 Your friends and family can join you for the final 100m – always a great photo opportunity- then it’s time to refuel with a big plate of Catalan paella at the finisher’s party.

 Spectators - family & holiday-maker friendly